Church Street, Wollongong

 Church Street is a main north-south running street in the city of Wollongong, New South Wales, Australia.
 It contains many of Wollongong's well known and lesser known attractions and historic sites.

-To the north it runs from the northern high rise district west of the harbour through apartments and flats and then down Smith's Hill, up Church Hill and down to the mall, see Wollongong Central.
+To the north it runs from the northern high rise district west of the harbour through apartments and flats and then down Smith's Hill, up Church Hill and down to Wollongong Central.
 At the summit of Church Hill is the site of St Michael's Anglican Pro-Cathedral.